MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/reference-framework-package-run-time.md

 ## Using the bootrapper API

-The bootstrapper API API consists of two C/C++ functions that are declared in the **mddbootstrap.h** header file in the Windows App SDK: **MddBootstrapInitialize** and **MddBootstrapShutdown**.
+The bootstrapper API consists of two C/C++ functions that are declared in the [mddbootstrap.h](/windows/windows-app-sdk/api/win32/mddbootstrap) header file in the Windows App SDK: [MddBootstrapInitialize](/windows/windows-app-sdk/api/win32/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize) and [MddBootstrapShutdown](/windows/windows-app-sdk/api/win32/mddbootstrap/nf-mddbootstrap-mddbootstrapshutdown).
 These functions are provided by the [bootstrapper](deployment-architecture.md#bootstrapper) library in the Windows App SDK.
 This library is a small DLL that must be distributed with your app; it is not part of the framework package itself.

 For a code example that demonstrates how to use the bootstrapper API to initialize the Windows App SDK runtime, see [Build and deploy an unpackaged app that uses the Windows App SDK](tutorial-unpackaged-deployment.md).
 For additional details, see the [dynamic dependencies specification](https://github.com/microsoft/WindowsAppSDK/blob/main/specs/dynamicdependencies/DynamicDependencies.md) on GitHub.